 Bear Berry Summary:

 Bearberry is common in the northern climates, and prefers to live in harsh, cold, and exposed environments.
-It is a low growing shrub, with leathery leaves, and small red berries.
+It's a low growing shrub with leathery leaves and small red berries.

 Bearberries main use is for urinary tract infections and gravel, but is also useful for general tonic effects on the area (short duration), and instances of ulceration in the urinary tract.

 It can be made into a tea, taken in capsules, or as a liquid extract.

 - Urinary Antiseptic

 xxx - xxx ml/day

 A Note On Long-Term Dosage

 Bearberry is best used for short durations only.
 Up to 10 days in a row, and no more than 5 times per year.

 - Inflammatory or infectious conditions of lower UT especially cystitis